khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 Each category displays a title and a brief explanation of what users should expect when the the accordion is expanded.
 Use consistent terms and follow the [voice and tone](/content/voice-and-tone) guidelines.

-Consider the hierarchy of entire settings page to avoid overwhelming users by using [progessive disclosure](//usability/progressive-disclosure).
-The configuration of settings can happen directly in the settings page or be deferred to secondary screens.
-Configuration options can be placed in a [modal](/components/modal) or on a linked detail page.
+Configuration of settings can happen directly within the accordion or can be deferred to a secondary screen using the principles of [progressive disclosure](/usability/progressive-disclosure).
+For example, consider placing configuration options in a [modal](/components/modal) or on a linked detail page to avoid overwhelming users.

 ### Saving settings